Richard Olmsted (settler): Early life

 Olmsted was born in Harwich, England in 1612.
 It has long been claimed that he came to Boston along with his uncle James Olmsted aboard the ship Lyon in 1632.
 He lived in Mount Wollaston, Massachusetts Bay Colony (now Quincy) originally.

 Richard Olmstead is in the passenger list of the Lyon which sailed from Thames, England, on June 22, 1632 and arrived at Boston, Massachusetts Bay Colony in America on September 16, 1632.
 He came with his Uncle James and his children Nicholas, Nehemiah, and Richard's siblings John and Rebecca.

 Settlement of Hartford

 In 1636, he moved to Hartford, Connecticut with the congregation of Thomas Hooker, becoming one of its original settlers.

 In 1637, he was a soldier in the Pequot War.

-About 1647, he married but the name of his first wife is Frances Slany.
-In about 1670, he married Magdelan (maiden name unknown) Smith, widow of William Smith.
+About 1646, he married Elisabeth Haugh(?).
+In about 1670, he married Magdelan (maiden name Crane?)
+Smith, widow of William Smith.

 In 1646, he was a constable, and in 1649 he was a fence viewer.